ZacharyDagnall/couchbound-traveler/README.md

 ## Future Developments

-Some future developments could be:
+Some future developments should be:

 - More cities in database
 - More robust language support (utilizing a translation API)